smallhadroncollider/taskell/roadmap.md

 - Sub-task count not visible on last item in a list longer than the vertical height
 - Modal boxes shouldn't be full height unless they need to be
 - Up and down in search gets a bit lost
-- Cursor goes missing on the left hand side at the end of a line - needs to wrap

 ## To Do